maziac/DeZog/design/audio.md

 Main is just a dispatcher.
 All messages that arrive here (e.g. display, audio) are sent to the right functions.

-Audio data is sent to ZxAudio.
+Audio data is sent to ZxAudioBeeper.

-# ZxAudio
+# ZxAudioBeeper

-ZxAudio receives the BeeperBuffer data and decodes it into samples and complete audio frames.
+ZxAudioBeeper receives the BeeperBuffer data and decodes it into samples and complete audio frames.
-Because of the problems with the floating point accuracy in "Web Audio API" the ZxAudio works with fixed frame sizes.
+Because of the problems with the floating point accuracy in "Web Audio API" the ZxAudioBeeper works with fixed frame sizes.
 This also means that a received BeeperBuffer may not fill a complete audio frame or could also fill more than 1 audio frame.

 When an audio frame is completely filled up is is enqueued for playing.
 This simply means it is started with a start time in the near future.

-If an audio frame is not filled up yet the ZxAudio simply waits for the next BeeperBuffer.
+If an audio frame is not filled up yet the ZxAudioBeeper simply waits for the next BeeperBuffer.

 ## Overfill